SUBTOTAL Function

 Lets filter the table using the "Category" column to display only the rows which have "Food" in column "B".

-With the numbers 1 - 11, rows hidden by filtering are excluded.
+1 - 11, will exclude rows hidden by filtering.
 The subtotal function has not changed (row 10).

 The subtotal function will change automatically assuming your calculation is set to automatic.